 Karen Allendoerfer earned her AB in Biology from Princeton University and her PhD in Neuroscience from Stanford University.
 She has a long-standing interest in brain development, and wrote her thesis on the role of growth factors in the developing visual system.
 She worked in the biotech industry and academia on models of brain diseases and potential new therapeutic strategies.
 Karen is also an avid amateur violinist with the Arlington Philharmonic Orchestra.
 Her passion for teaching grows out of her interest in how different people’s brains learn and her desire to share the excitement of scientific discovery with her students.
 She has taught in the UMass Boston Urban Scholars program, the Girl Scouts, and Unitarian-Universalist Religious Education.
 She spends her spare time with her German husband and 2 school-age children traveling, geocaching, and reading science fiction.

 Phillip has a BS and MS in Biology from Western Washington University, and is currently earning a PhD in Environmental Studies at Antioch University New England.
 His research interests are in tropical rainforest ecology and animal-plant interactions.
 He will be doing his doctoral dissertation research on tropical seed dispersal ecology in the montane rainforests of Rwanda.
-Phillip is currently working as an adjunct professor at Merrimack College and Wheelock College, teaching ecology, Earth science, and scientific inquiry.
+Phillip currently teaches environmental technology as an adjunct professor at Babson College, and has previously taught ecology, earth science, and scientific inquiry at Merrimack College and Wheelock College.

 David's lifelong interest in biology and ecology was sparked by Miss Laylor, his fourth grade science teacher.
 He received his BA in biology from Boston University with a concentration in microbiology.
 He worked for many years as a software engineer.
 Since retiring, he has earned a MSci:Ed degree from the University of New England.
 Besides his educational work, which included teaching courses at the Hurricane Island Outward Bound School, David is an avid kayaker and is the editor of Atlantic Coastal Kayaker magazine.